 After a frustrating day at work, you text a friend to meet you for a slice of pizza.
 The two of you discuss the day and end up laughing about it, lightening the mood.
 You decide to go for a walk after dinner and pass a theater showing a documentary you wanted to see.
 The two of you stop in and watch the movie.
 After, you walk home, discussing the nuances of the film and extracting some parallels to your own life and the situation at the office.
 When you get home, you’re ready for bed, tired but satisfied, ready to face the world anew tomorrow.

-One of the first points we share with our students is the fact that each person is a gift.
-YOU are a gift.
-You are worthy of discovering fulfillment.
-Inside of each of us great potential–the ability to influence not only our own lives and destinies but the lives and destinies of those around us as well.
+One of the first points we share with our students at the Wright Foundation is that each person is a gift.
+We are all worthy of discovering fulfillment.
+Inside each of us is great potential–the ability to influence not only our own lives and destinies but the lives and destinies of those around us too.

-It is in trying to fulfill our need for love—trying to make ourselves more loveable that we fall into these soft addictions and time wasters.
-We attempt to fill our void with activities, food, and methods of escape that fail to nourish us because they don’t speak to our need for purpose.
+As I wrote in my book, There Must Be More Than This, “It isn’t that love isn’t available; it is that we are not available to love.”
+When we try to fulfill our need for love and make ourselves more loveable, we might fall into soft addictions and time wasters.
+We’re attempting to fill a void within ourselves with activities, foods, and methods of escape that don’t nourish us because they don’t speak to our need for purpose.
 We all hunger for MORE.
-When we accept we truly are worth more—the universe is providing us with abundant beauty, love and light ready for the taking—we will find the comfort we seek.
+When we accept that we’re truly worth more and the universe provides us with abundant beauty, love, and light ready for the taking, we will find the comfort we seek.

 Dr. Judith Wright is a media favorite, sought-after inspirational speaker, respected leader, peerless educator, bestselling author, & world-class coach.